Saturday & SUNDAY | April 11 & 12, 2026

 Sunday: Geoff Smith

 This full-day trip is excellent for anyone who loves scenic dirt road driving and has a desire to see a variety of rock art within the San Rafael Swell.
 Prepare to stop often for short hikes to rock art panels.
+Hikes are short, however a few may be slippery or steep.

-• High clearance recommended for patches of rough road along the way.
+Some clearance recommended for patches of rough road along the way.

-• Bring lunch, water, sturdy shoes, binoculars, camera, and snacks.
+Lunch, water, sturdy shoes, binoculars, camera, and snacks.

 • Geoff Smith